AnnaPS/maps_flutter/README.md

 ### .env file

-For this project I used .env directory to store my PUBLIC ACCESS TOKEN, if you want to use it, you need to create this structure on the root of your app:
+For this project I used .env directory to store my **PUBLIC ACCESS TOKEN**, if you want to use it, you need to create this structure on the root of your app:

 ````
 assets:
   - .env
 ````

-Inside this file you need to put your PUBLIC ACCESS TOKEN like that:
+Inside this file you need to put your **PUBLIC ACCESS TOKEN** like that:

 ````
 MAPBOX_ACCESS_TOKEN = 'your public access token here';